doctorandrewbrown/bridgendphysics/README.md

 * Testimonials - Social proof in the form of testimonials from happy clients was considered to be crucial content for this type of business.
 Therefore this section was placed near the page top.
 * About - This section gives information on the qualifications and experience of the site-owner, geographical area covered and subjects offered
 * Key features - one-to-one, online, hybrid.
 This section uses the design convention of icons to highlight features.
-* Contact details information.This section doubles as the footer
+* Contact details information.

+* The footer contains a disclaimer stating the site is for educational purposes only.

 ### Skeleton